eokristjans/vef2/h1/README.md

     * Page
     * ... [more pages]
   * ... [more sections]
-  * SectionGroup
-    * Section
-      * Page
-      * ... [more pages]
+  * ImageURLs
-    * ... [more sections]
+    * ImageURL
-  * ... [more section groups]
+    * ... [more ImageURLs]
-  * Image Section
-    * List of image URLs.
 * ... [more notebooks]

-A user can register for and login to the platform, create multiple notebooks and add and delete section groups, sections and pages as they desire.
+A user can register for and login to the platform, create multiple notebooks and add and delete sections and pages as they desire.
 A page can only be added within a section.
-The user can edit his pages by writing Markdown text into them, which the browser can render immediately and then store on the platform.
+The user can edit his pages by writing Markdown text into them, which the browser can render immediately and also store on the server.
 The system stores the pages so that they can be viewed in any browser on any device as long as the user is logged in.
 Each user only has access to their own notebooks and their contents.

 ## Functional requirements

+**TODO: Import security measures from HBV602_Lokaverk to here and also to user-mgmt-backend.**

 Create a web service with:

 * User Management
   * Users can register and login.
-  * Users can change, create and delete their own notebooks, section groups, sections and pages.
+  * Users can change, create and delete their own notebooks, sections and pages.
-  * Users can change their password.
+  * Users can change their email and password.
-  * Admins can make other users into admins.
+  * Admins can make other users into admins or remove other users' admin privelege.
-  * Admins can delete users and content created by them.
+  * Admins can view all users, delete them and consequently all of their content.
   * (Optional) Admins can update the *About* section of the platform.
 * Notebooks
   * Belong to a user.
-  * May contain section groups.
   * May contain sections.
-* Section Groups
-  * Belong to a user.
-  * Belong to a notebook.
-  * May contain sections.
 * Sections
   * Belong to a user.
   * Belong to a notebook
-  * May belong to a section group.
   * May contain pages.
 * Pages
   * Belong to a user.